-Accounts receivable and other receivables are initially recorded at fair value and subsequently measured at amortized cost.
+Other receivables are initially recorded at fair value and subsequently measured at amortized cost.
 The carrying value of other receivables, after consideration of the provision for doubtful accounts, approximate their fair value due to the short-term maturity of these instruments.